 A 53 acre parcel owned by a residential developer was located but was entangled with many issues for entitlements, oil and gas issues and future permitting issues.
 After 10 months of hard negotiations with the developer, city and financial lenders, we were successful in eliminating all the obstacles.

 Our planning process began with extensive fact-finding that touches on all aspects of the project to fully understand the opportunities and challenges of the proposed Phase 1 and future expansion.
 We considered the multiple elements in allowing for a smooth transition into future building phases.

-Our team developed an affordable design and constructibility that addressed current program requirements.
+Our team developed an affordable design and constructability that addressed current program requirements.
 All of the Phase 1 components dictated a requirement for a balance between worship seats, children education and parking spaces.
 Establishing the required circulation locations was essential for the success of phase 1 as well as future expansions.
 How and where these circulation systems connect were critical when developing future planning options.

 Our planning options for future additions addressed the impacts to existing site conditions.
 Our goal was to not plan for future buildings that would require any pavement demolition.
 How parking needs were addressed, what site infrastructure was affected, and how site accessibility is altered played a role in the current phase and future phases.
 Projects with multiple phases are complicated to ensure a comprehensive building aesthetic once all phases are complete.

 Our team decided to use a tilt-wall construction as a common material for all phases.
 Additionally, by choosing to use this material Milestone was able to stay within their financial capacity as well.
 In addition to building a balanced Phase 1 facility including 1600 worship seats, large commons and secure children space, we were able to develop an Phase 1A that would expand the worship room to 2500 seats.